Ares-Developers/Ares-docs/new/superweapons/targeting.rst

 --------

-The following table lists the defaults for the AI targeting tags depending on the mode, as well as some general properties.
+The following table lists the defaults for the AI targeting tags depending on :tag:`SW.AITargeting`, as well as some general properties that affect targeting.

+Note that the defaults used depend on the super weapon's :tag:`Type`, and the type always takes precedence.
+See the specific super weapon type documentation for the actual values.
+If no specific value is given, the value from this table is used.

 **Requires Enemy** means that this targeting mode will only select a target automatically if the house has settled for a favorite enemy player.
 This is